Crafts | Kids

 5 – Display what your kids make

-I know for a lot of you putting an art project on the fridge is second-nature, you can’t help but display it because you’re so proud!
+I know for a lot of you putting an art project on the fridge is second nature, you can’t help but display it because you’re so proud!
 But I want you to consider placing their art in locations that really elevate them as part of your home’s design.

-Buy frames, hang them around the house.
+Buy frames, and hang them around the house.
 One thing we’ve set up is a small gallery area, complete with little cards with information about the piece.
 They give them ridiculous names and descriptions, but we get to feel fancy and dress up once a month for our gallery openings.
 You can give them control over a small part of the house and let them decide what to display, or you can function as the gruff museum curator who keeps rejecting pieces and sending them back for ridiculous revisions.

 There are so many games you can play here!